Abunuman/Real-world-DevOps-project/README.md

  Hands-On DevOps projects aim to provide practical, real-world examples of how to implement DevOps practices using a variety of tools and technologies.
 These projects are designed to give developers, operations teams, and IT professionals hands-on experience with DevOps techniques, tools, and processes.

  This repository contains a list of Hands-On DevOps projects by NerdRx (Toyyib Muhammad-Jamiu also known as Abunuman) hosted on GitHub.
-Each project has a brief description and a link to its GitHub repository.
+Each project has a brief description and a steps followed for their implementation.

 There are 26 projects in all and an additional project on Bash Scripting for Automation while a vast majority of these projects are deployed through AWS as a CSP (Cloud Service Provider).

  This promises to be fun.